From our Editor

 Sarah Herrmann, Assistant Professor, Weber State University

 In this issue, we reflect back on the summer months and the excellent work presented at our annual conference, ongoing policy initiatives by our director and fellows, and the continuing efforts of our committees.
 Specifically, we hear from our outgoing and incoming SPSSI presidents.
-Additionally, we highlight research from several presenters from our summer conference, investigating issues that span SPSSI’s emphases in criminal justice, prejudice, education, and environmental issues.
-And we celebrate the life and works of the late Jim Sidanius, who died this June.
+Additionally, we highlight research from several presenters from our summer conference, investigating issues that span SPSSI’s emphases in prejudice, education, policy and law, and environmental issues.
+We also specifically highlight conference presenters who focus on research in and about Puerto Rico.